-- safety, morals, reputation, property or well-being of other students, teachers, or other employees of the District. - b.
+- a.
+Community misconduct that would pose a threat to the school community, including but not limited to, conduct which may adversely affect the educational process or endanger the health, safety, morals, reputation, property or well-being of other students, teachers, or other employees of the District. (please see page 11 for Threats) - b.
 Associating oneself as an affiliate or member of a criminal street gang identified by the school and/or law authorities through one or more of the following: one's mode of dress, means and method of communication including the use of hand signs, the possession of a publication of gang writings/symbols, or admission of membership - c.
 Providing false information to or about school system personnel and/or spreading false information in the community and/or community misconduct that would be so serious as to pose a threat to the school community, mission, or environment.
 Includes but not limited to: falsifying, misrepresenting, omitting, or erroneously reporting information regarding instances of alleged inappropriate behavior by a teacher, administrator, or school employee toward a student. - d.
 Conduct or actions that are ethnically and racially inflammatory that would be so serious as to pose a threat to the school community, mission, or environment. - e.
 Behavior of a student which could result in the student being criminally charged with a felony and which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process. - f.
-Terroristic threats (includes threats shared via social media/cyber threats)
+Terroristic threats (includes threats shared via social media/cyber threats) please see page 11 threats